 x OUTLOOK AND CONCLUSIONS

 Cross-border transactions in general will remain a high priority for scrutiny and tax enforcement in the United States.
 Transfer pricing is probably the highest-priority issue within this general category of transactions.
-The IRS has already identified one type of transfer pricing transaction (inbound distributors) as a formal campaign audit issue but has also indicated that transfer pricing generally is a top enforcement issue.37 The newly installed IRS Commissioner has publicly stated his desire to keep fighting taxpayers in what the IRS perceives to be abusive transfer pricing cases.
+The IRS has already identified one type of transfer pricing transaction (inbound distributors) as a formal campaign audit issue but has also indicated that transfer pricing generally is a top enforcement issue.38 The IRS Commissioner has publicly stated his desire to keep fighting taxpayers in what the IRS perceives to be abusive transfer pricing cases.

 1 Edward Froelich is of counsel and Jessica Stern is an associate at Morrison & Foerster LLP.

 2 Profit shifting between multinational companies has cost the US government between US$77 billion and US$111 billion in corporate tax revenue between 1987 and 2012.
 Kimberly A Clausing, 'The Effects of Profit Shifting on the Corporate Tax Base in the United States and Beyond', 69 National Tax J. 905 (17 June 2016).
 Not all of this profit shifting arises from transfer pricing abuses, but a significant portion may.
 However, with the enactment of substantial corporate tax rate cuts and certain cross-border tax legislation effective 1 January 2018, there may be less incentive for multinational US companies to engage in transfer pricing as a tax avoidance vehicle.